Shopify/polaris/src/components/Checkbox/README.md

 <!-- end -->

-- In the rare case where the checkbox is asking the merchant to agree to terms or service, use the first person
+- In the rare case where the checkbox is asking merchants to agree to terms or service, use the first person

 <!-- usageblock -->